 When Money surveyed premiums for both species from five companies, dogs cost an average of $250 more a year for popular comprehensive (accident and illness) plans, and the gap was about the same for policies that also included wellness coverage.
 Despite the fact that dogs live fewer years on average, you could still easily spend $1,500 more over its lifetime to insure a dog rather than a cat.
 Dogs cost more to insure than cats, in part due to data that shows they more often require care than cats, and it’s more expensive when it’s needed.

-Adopt a mixed-breed pet
+It’s cheaper to adopt a mixed-breed pet

 Mutts are less disposed to suffering serious hereditary, congenital, or chronic conditions than are some breeds of both dogs and cats.
 For example, a 15-year study of dogs found that mixed-breed animals had a significantly lower risk of contracting 10 of 24 disorders evaluated.